-Economic operators that are required to submit Intrastat declaration are selected on the basis of the values contained on their VAT returns and the recapitulative declarations regarding dispatches /arrivals of intra-Community goods (VIES).
+Economic operators that are required to submit Intrastat declaration are selected on the basis of the values contained on their VAT returns and the recapitulative declarations regarding dispatches /arrivals of intra-Community goods (form 390 - VIES).
 A registered VAT economic operator which does not submit its Intrastat declaration will be queried about it.
-Thus, using the VAT and VIES data, INS can identify economic operators with intra-Community trade, the volume of this trade and, therefore, to check whether economic operators obliged to participate in Intrastat did not fulfil this obligation.
+Thus, using the VAT and VIES data compared with data reported in the Intrastat declarations, INS can identify economic operators with intra-Community trade, the volume of this trade and, therefore, to check whether economic operators obliged to participate in Intrastat did not fulfil this obligation.

-Moreover, the data reported by these economic operators in the Intrastat declarations are compared with those in their VAT return and those in their recapitulative declaration regarding dispatches /arrivals of intra-Community goods (VIES).
-However, the values on the VAT return / the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (VIES) and on the Intrastat declarations may differ depending on the nature of operations.
+However, the values on the VAT return / the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) and on the Intrastat declarations may differ depending on the nature of operations.

-For example, the introduction of goods for processing under contract should be reported for Intrastat, but not declared for recapitulative declaration regarding dispatches /arrivals of intra-Community goods (VIES) niether for VAT return.
-Deliveries of goods after processing under contract should be reported for Intrastat at the total value, while for the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (VIES) and VAT return, economic operators must declare only the cost of processing activity (labor) in sections of their "Services".
+For example, the introduction of goods for processing under contract should be reported for Intrastat, but not declared for recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) niether for VAT return.
+Deliveries of goods after processing under contract should be reported for Intrastat at the total value, while for the recapitulative declaration regarding dispatches /arrivals of intra-Community goods (form 390 - VIES) and VAT return, economic operators must declare only the cost of processing activity (labor) in sections of their "Services" (See for further details Chapter 5.
+Processing).